A complete guide about the cause of stress and different activities that you can do…

 United Healthcare may pay for a hot tub if it is prescribed as a necessary piece of durable medical equipment by a doctor and if it is specifically constructed for medical use.
 Traditional multi-person hot tubs are unlikely to be covered as they are not specifically constructed for medical use and the insurer is only interested in covering the policyholder.
 If you are in doubt about whether your insurer will cover a certain hot tub or not, make sure to ask them.

-How to get a prescription for hot tub?
+How to get a prescription for a hot tub?

 To get a prescription for a hot tub, you must first request a doctor’s prescription for the hot tub as a “medical device.”
 The conditions that may qualify for a hot tub prescription include: arthritis, fibromyalgia, chronic back pain, chronic depression, type II diabetes, and certain injuries.
 Essentially, any condition that can benefit from hydrotherapy is likely eligible.
 You must have a prescription from a medical doctor (a prescription from a chiropractor, nurse practitioner, or non-MD homeopath typically will not qualify).